Welcome

 This section states the purpose of the guide, provides details about the author, and references any external sources utilized.

-This study helper provides solutions for exercises from the book Introduction to Analysis of Algorithms, Second Editionarrow-up-right considering errataarrow-up-right reported on the book's website.
+This study helper provides solutions for exercises from the book Introduction to Analysis of Algorithms, Second Edition considering errata reported on the book's website.

 This publication provides self-learners with solved items from the book.
 It aims to address the absence of instructor-based experience.
 Serving as a companion to the main book, it expands on the content by offering extra background information and complementary perspectives useful in solving exercises/problems and developing practical applications.
 Exercises and problems are quintessential for successfully mastering the topic of the book.
 Therefore, none of them should be skipped.